vuxcode/pr1-project-crowcoders/time-report.md

 » Finish report.<br>
 » Tally work hours.<br>

 - (1,5 hrs).
 Finished visual guide (taking screenshots, editing screenshots, editing guide text).
 Tallied the hours worked.
+Any time logged in the time report now are mostly dedicated to "post-project" tasks, like writing the report.
+I'v decided not to include that time in the Hours Worked, as they don't directly contribute to the program/website.

+**Thursday, 2025-05-22**
+- (1 hr).
+Adjusted min-height on the website.
+Added some semantics to the website html.
+Finished up the Project Report.